zhangzheheng12345/visual-brainfuck-web/README.md

 ### More

 The trash bin button enables you to clear the Brainf\*ck code in the text area in a quicker way.
-Besides, it will remove the cookie which memorizes your code.
+Besides, it will remove the storage which memorizes your code.
 Click it, and all the long weird codes will disappear at once.

 `#` declares a comment which continues to the end of the line.
-This feature is not included in standard brainfuck.
+This feature is not included in standard Brainf\*ck.

 ## Your support is needed ⭐️